Sleek Networks’ decision to choose an advanced modular UPS pays dividends, now and in the future

 The beauty of true modular technology is that it offers a ‘pay as you grow’ approach to system expansion – ideal for users like Sleek Networks, where growth is fast but future requirements are unpredictable.
 It consists of a single ‘server style’ rack cabinet in which one to five UPS modules (ranging in size from 10-50kVA) can be slotted to offer a maximum of 250kVA per cabinet.
 Each module is ‘hot-swappable’, which means it can be isolated, taken out and replaced should it develop a fault or require routine maintenance – a feature that substantially reduces meantime to repair (MTTR).

 “The modular solution we chose saved us having to spend a large amount of capital on power protection on day one and yet gave us the high availability our customers demand.”
+Nick Williams, Co-Founder and Director of Sleek Networks

-“The Kohler Uninterruptible Power system kicked in straight away and within ten minutes standby power had been transitioned seamlessly to our onsite – none of our customers was ever aware that there had been a power cut.”
+“The KOHLER Uninterruptible Power system kicked in straight away and within ten minutes standby power had been transitioned seamlessly to our onsite – none of our customers was ever aware that there had been a power cut.”

 Why DPA – Decentralised Parallel Architecture?